Anderson College of Nursing

 - Additional drug screenings may be required at any time while the student is in the nursing program.

-- The ACON strongly encourages students to have personal health insurance as students are responsible for health related costs incurred when clinical accidents (i.e., needle sticks) occur.
+- The ACONHP strongly encourages students to have personal health insurance as students are responsible for health related costs incurred when clinical accidents (i.e., needle sticks) occur.

 - Standard achievement exams are given at various intervals throughout the nursing program at the student’s expense.